joaohenggeler/eternal-wanderer/Source/README.md

 * `text_to_speech_audio_format_type`: the text-to-speech audio format.
 Must be an enum name from [this page](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee125189(v=vs.85)) (e.g. `SAFT22kHz16BitMono`).
 Set to null to use the default format.
 Only used if `enable_text_to_speech` is enabled.

 * `text_to_speech_rate`: the text-to-speech voice's speaking rate.
-Must be a number between -10 and 10 as mentioned in [this page](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ms723606(v=vs.85)).
+Must be a number between -10 and 10 as mentioned on [this page](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ms723606(v=vs.85)).
 Set to null to use the default rate.
 Only used if `enable_text_to_speech` is enabled.

 * `text_to_speech_default_voice`: the name of the Microsoft Speech API voice to use for an unsupported language.
 In most cases, the English (United States) voices (`David`, `Mark`, `Zira`) should be available.
 Set to null to leave the default voice unchanged.
 Only used if `enable_text_to_speech` is enabled.